 Knowledge:

-- A high level of knowledge of the law and procedure within the specialist discipline, with knowledge and understanding of at least one of the following:
+- A developing knowledge of the law and procedures within the specialist discipline.

 Experience & Qualifications:

-- Admitted and practicing Solicitor, Barrister or Fellow of the Institute of Legal Executives (or equivalent), with at least 3 years post qualification experience.
+- Admitted and practising Solicitor, Barrister or Fellow of the Institute of Legal Executives (or equivalent).

 Reference Number: